zulip/zulip/docs/production/export-and-import.md

-- Zulip also has an [HTML archive tool](https://github.com/zulip/zulip-archive), which is primarily intended for public archives, but can also be useful to inexpensively preserve public stream conversations when decommissioning a Zulip organization.
+- Zulip also has an [HTML archive tool](https://github.com/zulip/zulip-archive), which is primarily intended for public archives, but can also be useful to inexpensively preserve public channel conversations when decommissioning a Zulip organization.

 - It's possible to set up [PostgreSQL streaming